 However, all edits must still be saved.
 Once edits are made in a map, the Save and Discard buttons will become available on the Edit ribbon tab.

-Because editing is enabled on all available workspaces, when creating features it is vitally important to pay close attention to the Feature Template being used.
+Because editing is enabled on all available workspaces, it is vitally important to pay close attention to the Feature Template being used when creating features.

 Renaming layers in the Table of Contents can help avoid confusion without affecting the underlying data.